PřF:C6200 Biochemical Methods - Course Information

 - Teaching methods

-- Lectures with a demonstration of the taught topic by means of demonstration videos and programs that are available for the students on web page of this course.
+- Lectures with a demonstration of the taught topic by means of demonstration videos and programs.

 - Assessment methods

 - Basic lecture given by Assoc.
 Prof. Zdeněk Farka and Dr. Marta Pelcová.
 The exam is in the written form.
 Examiner Assoc.
 Prof. Zdeněk Farka.

 - Follow-Up Courses